 a 24-hour Helpline

-The Coalition partners with healthcare professionals, long-term care providers, community agencies and others to ensure New Yorkers receive the vital care and support that they and their caregivers deserve.
+The Coalition partners with healthcare professionals, long-term care providers, statewide agencies and others to ensure New Yorkers receive the vital care and support that they and their caregivers deserve.

-Through robust statewide advocacy and education, the Coalition advances public policy, provides and enhances care and support, and increases concern and awareness of Alzheimer's disease and dementia.
+Through statewide advocacy and education, the Coalition increases concern and awareness of Alzheimer's disease and other dementias.

 Someone in the United States develops Alzheimer’s Disease.